wjhrdy/point-and-shoot-adapter/README.md

 l39_thread_length = ...; // mm, total thread length
 ```

+## Achieving Focus

+To use these adapted lenses with precise focusing on a mirrorless camera, you can combine this custom L39 adapter with two additional components:

+1. **L39-to-M Mount Adapter:**
+   - This thin adapter converts the Leica L39 (LTM) thread to Leica M mount.
+These are widely available and inexpensive.
+2. **M Mount Helicoid Adapter:**
+   - This is a variable extension tube ("helicoid") with Leica M mount on both sides.
+It allows you to finely adjust the lens-to-sensor distance, enabling close focus or correcting for flange differences.

+**Typical workflow:**
+- Attach your lens to the 3D-printed L39 adapter.
+- Screw the L39 adapter into the L39-to-M adapter.
+- Mount the combined unit onto the M-mount helicoid adapter.
+- Attach the assembly to your mirrorless camera using an M-mount-to-camera adapter (if needed).
+- Use the helicoid to achieve focus, including infinity and macro distances.

+This setup is especially useful for adapting compact point-and-shoot or rangefinder lenses to digital mirrorless systems, giving you full manual focus control.

 ### Measurement & Setup Tips

 measure from the front housing of the lens back to the first lip or largest lip.